Titanic (1997 film): Commercial analysis

 repeat viewing rate for a blockbuster theatrical film is about 5%.
 The repeat rate for Titanic was over 20%."
 The box office receipts "were even more impressive" when factoring in "the film's 3-hour-and-14-minute length meant that it could only be shown three times a day compared to a normal movie's four showings".
 In response to this, "[m]any theatres started midnight showings and were rewarded with full houses until almost 3:30 am".

 Titanic held the record for box office gross for 12 years.
 Cameron's follow-up film, Avatar, was considered the first film with a genuine chance at surpassing its worldwide gross, and did so in 2010.
-Various explanations for why the film was able to successfully challenge Titanic were given.
+Various explanations for why Avatar was able to challenge Titanic were given.
 For one, "Two-thirds of Titanic's haul was earned overseas, and Avatar [tracked] similarly ...
 Avatar opened in 106 markets globally and was no. 1 in all of them" and the markets "such as Russia, where Titanic saw modest receipts in 1997 and 1998, are white-hot today" with "more screens and moviegoers" than ever before.
 Brandon Gray, president of Box Office Mojo, said that while Avatar may beat Titanic's revenue record, the film is unlikely to surpass Titanic in attendance.
 "Ticket prices were about $3 cheaper in the late 1990s."
 In December 2009, Cameron had stated, "I don't think it's realistic to try to topple Titanic off its perch.
 Some pretty good movies have come out in the last few years.
 Titanic just struck some kind of chord."
-In a January 2010 interview, he gave a different take on the matter once Avatar's performance was easier to predict.
-"It's gonna happen.
-It's just a matter of time," he said.
+In a January 2010 interview, he gave a different take on the matter once Avatar's performance was easier to predict, saying "It's gonna happen.
+It's just a matter of time,".

-Author Alexandra Keller, when analyzing Titanic's success, stated that scholars could agree that the film's popularity "appears dependent on contemporary culture, on perceptions of history, on patterns of consumerism and globalization, as well as on those elements experienced filmgoers conventionally expect of juggernaut film events in the 1990s – awesome screen spectacle, expansive action, and, more rarely seen, engaging characters and epic drama."
+Author Alexandra Keller, when analyzing Titanic's success, stated that scholars could agree that its popularity "appears dependent on contemporary culture, on perceptions of history, on patterns of consumerism and globalization, as well as on those elements experienced filmgoers conventionally expect of juggernaut film events in the 1990s – awesome screen spectacle, expansive action, and, more rarely seen, engaging characters and epic drama."